-- OSHA provides recommendations for protecting healthcare workers from exposures when a hospital receives contaminated patients in the document OSHA BEST PRACTICES for HOSPITAL-BASED FIRST RECEIVERS OF VICTIMS from Mass Casualty Incidents Involving the Release of Hazardous Substances
+- OSHA provides recommendations for protecting healthcare workers from exposures when a hospital receives contaminated patients in the document OSHA BEST PRACTICES for HOSPITAL-BASED FIRST RECEIVERS OF VICTIMS from Mass Casualty Incidents Involving the Release of Hazardous Substancespdf iconexternal icon

 - NIOSH provides recommendations for the decontamination of patients and first responders in the Emergency Response Safety and Health Database for Ricin: Biotoxin.

-- EPA provides recommendations for the decontamination of surfaces in the NRT Quick Reference Card for Ricin.
+- EPA provides recommendations for the decontamination of surfaces in the NRT Quick Reference Card for Ricinpdf iconexternal icon.

 - Emergency Response Resources for Emergency and First Responders

-- OSHA Standards for Personal Protective Equipment (PPE)
+- OSHA Standards for Personal Protective Equipment (PPE)external icon

-- OSHA/NIOSH Interim Guidance for CBRN Response, PPE for Emergency Responders
+- OSHA/NIOSH Interim Guidance for CBRN Response, PPE for Emergency Respondersexternal icon

-- OSHA BEST PRACTICES for HOSPITAL-BASED FIRST RECEIVERS OF VICTIMS from Mass Casualty Incidents Involving the Release of Hazardous Substances
+- OSHA BEST PRACTICES for HOSPITAL-BASED FIRST RECEIVERS OF VICTIMS from Mass Casualty Incidents Involving the Release of Hazardous Substancespdf iconexternal icon

-- Content source: National Institute for Occupational Safety and Health (NIOSH)
+Content source: National Center for Environmental Health (NCEH)